bitcrypt0/rafflhub/public/RAFFLHUB_PROTOCOL_DOCUMENTATION.md

 A: The protocol includes retry mechanisms and fallback procedures to handle VRF failures, ensuring raffles can still complete successfully.

 **Q: Can raffles be cancelled or modified by raffle creators?**
 A: Only NFT-prized raffles can be deleted and is only possible when such raffles are in the `Pending` and `Active` states.
-Participants can claim 100% of their ticket purchases from deleted raffles.
+Participants are eligible to claim 100% of their ticket purchases from deleted raffles.

 **Q: How is the protocol protected against attacks?**
 A: The protocol implements comprehensive security measures including reentrancy protection, access controls, state validations, and secure prize handling mechanisms.